golightstream/lightstream-prism-dns/GOVERNANCE.md

 ## CoreDNS and CNCF

 CoreDNS is a CNCF project.
 As such, CoreDNS might be involved in CNCF (or other CNCF projects) related marketing, events, or activities.
-Any maintainer could help driving the CoreDNS involvement, as long as she/he sends email to `maintainers@coredns.io` (or create a GitHub Pull Request) to call for participation from other maintainers.
+Any maintainer may participate in these activities, as long as she/he sends email to `maintainers@coredns.io` (or create a GitHub Pull Request) to call for participation from other maintainers.
 The `Call for Participation` should be kept open for no less than a week if time permits, or a _reasonable_ time frame to allow maintainers to have a chance to volunteer.